Voice Mode

 | getvoicemode.com

 Natural voice conversations for AI assistants.
-Voice Mode brings human-like voice interactions to Claude, ChatGPT, and other LLMs through the Model Context Protocol (MCP).
+Voice Mode brings human-like voice interactions to Claude Code, AI code editors through the Model Context Protocol (MCP).

 All you need to get started: